HaruAkiLiu/AkiStash/readme_english.md

 - **Version**: Update `version` in both `src-tauri/tauri.conf.json` and `src-tauri/Cargo.toml`.
 - **Icon**: Replace `src-tauri/icons/app-icon.png`, then run `cargo tauri icon src-tauri/icons/app-icon.png` to regenerate all sizes automatically.

-## About the "Windows protected your PC" Warning

-Unsigned installers will trigger Windows SmartScreen showing "Unknown Publisher".
-Click **More info → Run anyway** to proceed.
-For production releases, you may:
-- Apply for a free open-source code signing certificate via [SignPath Foundation](https://signpath.org/).
-- Purchase a code signing certificate.

-Once the installer is signed and gains sufficient downloads, this prompt will disappear.

 ## FAQ

 - **Build error: cannot find `link.exe`**: C++ Build Tools are missing.
 Refer to Step 2 in "Prerequisites".